HEnquist/camilladsp/README.md

 * Peaking

   A parametric peaking filter with selectable gain `gain` at a given frequency `freq` with a bandwidth given either by the Q-value `q` or bandwidth in octaves `bandwidth`.
-Note that bandwidth and Q-value are inversely related, a small bandwidth corresponds to a large Q-value etc.Use positive gain values to boost, and negative values to attenuate.
+Note that bandwidth and Q-value are inversely related, a small bandwidth corresponds to a large Q-value etc. Use positive gain values to boost, and negative values to attenuate.

 * Notch